 The scope of the activity environment is greater for boys than for girls.
-Muchow (1935) wrote that it seemed not to be in the "nature" of girls to roam; this might be due to girls having less time to play because they have to help with the housework (Muchow et al, 1998).
+Muchow (1998) wrote that it seemed not to be in the "nature" of girls to roam; this might be due to girls having less time to play because they have to help with the housework.
 These continuing differences in scope of activity, but not necessarily for the same reasons, are confirmed by more recent data from Austria (2006) showing a correlation between activity radius, age and gender.
 (Daschütz, 2006).